Reindeer Head Cookies-for Christmas

 - Airbrush the edge of the reindeer head cookie and then lightly airbrush the swirls.

-You know what would be really fun?
-Add a big red gum ball nose to make Rudolph for Christmas.
-Since I didn’t do it, if you make him will you send me a picture or tag me in your photo?
+Do you know what would be really fun?
+Add a big red gumball nose to make Rudolph for Christmas.
+Since I didn’t do it if you make him will you send me a picture or tag me in your photo?

 I hate to run but I need to go shopping and buy some reindeer and plaid so I can come home and eat one of my reindeer head cookies.
 I think I will eat the gingerbread one.